abhididdigi/abhididdigi.github.io/_posts/2014-12-10-handling-taddm-deleted-ip-address.md

 layout: post
 title: Handling TADDM Deleted IP Address..
 tag: servicenow
+---

----When doing [TADDM](https://www.ibm.com/developerworks/community/wikis/home?lang=en#!/wiki/Tivoli%20Application%20Dependency%20Discovery%20Manager/page/Integrating%20TBSM%204.2%20with%20Tivoli%20Application%20Dependency%20Discovery%20Manager) direct integration, there is a use case as to how to handle the deletes of IP Interface, and re-linking of IP Address.
+When doing [TADDM](https://www.ibm.com/developerworks/community/wikis/home?lang=en#!/wiki/Tivoli%20Application%20Dependency%20Discovery%20Manager/page/Integrating%20TBSM%204.2%20with%20Tivoli%20Application%20Dependency%20Discovery%20Manager) direct integration, there is a use case as to how to handle the deletes of IP Interface, and re-linking of IP Address.

 At the first look of it, you might thing that you will only need to deactivate those IP Addresses that are linked to a de-activated NIC.
 But the problem is a bit interesting than that.